-Holding Space Films is a boutique production company based in Toronto founded by Director Patricia Marcoccia in 2017.
-As an emerging filmmaker with a lifelong dream of making documentary films, Patricia created the company with the mandate of grappling with difficult, socially relevant topics that challenge stale thinking, promote growth, evoke emotion and produce meaning.
+Holding Space Films is a boutique production company based in Toronto, founded by director, editor and cinematographer, Patricia Marcoccia in 2017.
+With a focus on documentary films, we grapple with difficult, socially relevant topics that challenge stale thinking and promote meaningful conversations through timeless human stories.

 Patricia Marcoccia is a Toronto-based director, producer, editor and cinematographer nominated for best emerging filmmaker at the Golden Sheaf Awards.
 Her premiere feature documentary, SHUT HIM DOWN: The Rise of Jordan Peterson, broadcast on CBC Docs POV in fall 2018 and was also nominated for best Social/Political Documentary at the 2019 YFF Golden Sheaf Awards before her foray into documentary film, Patricia worked as a journalist and digital media producer on multi-platform content.
 She collaborated on innovative projects such as a Telefilm multicity national workshop series on online marketing and multiplatform distribution for film, and Melting Silos, a transmedia development workshop sponsored by NFB, Telefilm, CMPA and BC Film.